lungyoungyu/pathfinding-visualizer/README.md

 Welcome to Pathfinding Visualizer!
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action as I learn them.
 I really enjoyed building this visualization tool, and I hope you have as much fun playing around with it as I did.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I got help getting started with this application from AlgoExpert founder and YouTuber, Clément Mihailescu.

 ## Algorithms